Where exactly are the apartments?

 As someone who doesn’t speak Hebrew, will I be able to do valuable work?

-As a nation whose international business presence is disproportionately large, Israeli organizations need native English speakers.
-Additionally Israel is one of the most talented hi-tech and scientific research nations, The Hi-Tech and science worlds use English as their main language.
+As a nation with a large international business presence, Israeli organizations need English speakers.
+Additionally, Israel is a talented hi-tech and scientific research nation and uses English as their main language in this field.

 Will I learn Hebrew?